OpenVIS: Open-vocabulary Video Instance Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel OpenVIS model named InstFormer to explore the challenging yet significant computer vision task.
-Specifically, we first enhance the mask proposal network with the margin instance contrastive loss, improving its capability to generate instance proposals in open-world scenarios.
-Then, we propose InstCLIP, an enhanced variant of CLIP with instance guidance attention, greatly improving the efficiency and effectiveness of classifying multiple instance proposals within one frame.
-Meanwhile, the instance token of InstCLIP also benefits instance association across frames.
-Furthermore, we propose a rollout association mechanism to improve instance association in open-vocabulary scenarios.
+In this paper, we propose InstFormer, a carefully designed framework tailored for the OpenVIS task that achieves powerful open-vocabulary capabilities through lightweight fine-tuning on a limited-category data, to bridge the gap between static, image-level VLMs and the video, instance-level demands of the task.
+In the InstFormer framework, a mask proposal network encouraged to propose all potential object instances with the margin instance contrastive loss is proposed.
+Then we propose the InstCLIP to embed open-vocabulary instance tokens efficiently, which enable open-vocabulary instance classification and provide robust open-vocabulary tracking Furthermore, we propose the universal rollout association where the rollout tracker is trained to predict instance tokens of the next frame to achieve universal tracking.
 Last but not least, we propose a comprehensive evaluation benchmark to facilitate further research in this emerging task.
-Through extensive experiments, we demonstrate the proposed InstFormer achieves state-of-the-art capabilities in OpenVIS and competitive performance in fully supervised VIS.
+Through extensive experiments, we demonstrate the proposed InstFormer achieves both state-of-the-art capabilities in OpenVIS and competitive performance in fully supervised VIS.